First Pier of the Great Wall — Western End of the Ming Great Wall of China

 Jiayuguan was one of the westernmost passes allowing entry to the Gansu Corridor valley and the Yellow River Chinese heartland.
 In the Han Dynasty there were forts and Great Wall sections further west as far as Dunhuang and Lop Nor in Xinjiang.

-The First Abutment was also called "the First Strategic Beacon Tower Under Heaven" (天下第一险墩 'Heaven Under First Danger Abutment').
+The First Pier was also called "the First Strategic Beacon Tower Under Heaven" (天下第一险墩 'Heaven Under First Danger Abutment').

 The best time to visit is in late spring, summer, and fall before the snow falls.
 Winter weather is freezing and blustery.